LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 =======

-NavalPlan uses JUnit_ testing framework, as a tool to check application behaviour based on unit tests.
+NavalPlan uses JUnit_ testing framework, as a tool to check application behaviour based on **unit tests**.
 The main classes tested are: entities, models and DAOs.
-These tests are executed automatically when project is compiled, thus allow developers check that their changes do not break other parts of software.
+These tests are executed automatically when project is compiled, thus allow developers check that their changes do not break other parts of application.

 It is strongly recommended to create test for entities and models, in order to ensure that business logic is working properly.

 ..
 ADMONITION:: Test Driven Development

-  NavalPlan developers usually follow, although not strictly, TDD_ while programming use cases.
+  Project developers usually follow, although not strictly, TDD_ while programming use cases.
 The main idea behind TDD is:

   * First write a test to define a expected feature in a class.
 At this moment,